 Bundesliga XI: Van Duijnhoven; Verhaegh, Mathijsen, Boulahrouz, Willems; Robben, Van der Vaart, Van Bommel, Lippens; Huntelaar, Makaay.

 In terms of exceptional Dutch players to light up Ligue 1, there’s been a handful.
 After losing his spot to Van der Sar at Ajax, the influential Stanley Menzo (Bordeaux) would join PSV Eindhoven before ultimately enjoying a brief spell in France’s top division.
 Two former players who began their football education in Amsterdam, Gregory van der Wiel and Mitchel Bakker, will be tasked at full-back.
 Both represented Paris Saint-Germain albeit with varying degrees of success.
-In the centre is current Lille defender Sven Botman, who has been attracting plenty of suitors, and Frank Verlaat (Auxerre) who has accumulated over 100 appearances in France’s top division.
+In the centre is current Newcastle United defender Sven Botman (Lille) and Frank Verlaat (Auxerre) who has accumulated over 100 appearances in France’s top division.

 Just ahead of them is Richard Witschge (Bordeaux) whom Zinedine Zidane once described as the best teammate he’s ever played alongside.
 Kevin Strootman (Marseille) hasn’t exactly pulled any trees but by virtue of his reputation — and lack of competition — he gets in.
 The same applies to Wesley Sneijder whose time at Nice was so brief.
 Up top is the resourceful Johnny Rep (Saint-Étienne), a cult hero wherever he’s been.
 Memphis Depay (Lyon) slots in the False No.9 role with Boudewijn Zenden (Marseille) whipping in crosses from the left flank.